HORNETJOE/lifecycle-models/README.md

 The V model is an extension of the waterfall model.
 However, the model process take place in a V shape during diagrams.
 The method of V model is to test each part of a development stage to ensure minimal errors and faults.
 This method takes place for every single phase of development.

 The V shape of the model is a presentation of when developing an application, it is better to work out words when developing new functions rather than working towards a final goal.
 This is better for development because the diagram suggests that if testing has failed for one of the function higher up the V model then the other function need to be tested to make sure that no errors have append during the development of further functions.

+### 6.1 Advantages

+-	This is a highly-disciplined model and Phases are completed one at a time.

+-	Works well for smaller projects where requirements are very well understood.

+-	Simple and easy to understand and use.

+-	Easy to manage due to the rigidity of the model.
+Each phase has specific deliverables and a review process.

+### 6.2 Disadvantages

+-	High risk and uncertainty.

+-	Not a good model for complex and object-oriented projects.

+-	Poor model for long and ongoing projects.

+-	Not suitable for the projects where requirements are at a moderate to high risk of changing.

+-	Once an application is in the testing stage, it is difficult to go back and change a functionality.